Dev-Sites/digitalcoaching/Better-Humans.md

 Take a look at the content here: https://medium.com/better-humans

-If you'd like to write for Better Humans, fill out our contributor form here: https://coachdotme.typeform.com/to/XxBF5R
+If you'd like to write for Better Humans, fill out a contributor form: https://coachdotme.typeform.com/to/XxBF5R